 Biography

-Megan Tamati-Quennell is a writer and curator of modern and contemporary Māori and Indigenous art.
-During her 33-year curatorial practice, she has held positions at the Museum of New Zealand Te Papa Tongarewa and Govett Brewster Art Gallery.
-Although Tamati-Quennell’s extensive exhibition history is anchored strongly in New Zealand, her expertise spans transnational contemporary First Nations art.
-She has worked on many international projects, including in Australia, Canada, Norway, the United Kingdom, South Africa and the United States.
-Her research interests include contemporary Māori art; Māori modernism; Māori women artists, 1930 to today; international First Nations art; First Nations and non-western art in transnational contexts; and First Nations art curatorial praxis.
-She is of Te Ātiawa, Ngāi Tahu and Kāti Māmoe Māori descent.
+Megan Tamati-Quennell is a curator, writer and researcher with a focus in the field of modern and contemporary Māori and Indigenous art, with 33 years of art curatorial experience.
+She has held positions at Te Papa Tongarewa in Wellington, New Zealand, and at the Govett Brewster Art Gallery, New Plymouth, New Zealand.
+Tamati-Quennell is of Te Ātiawa, Ngāi Tahu and Kāti Māmoe Māori descent.
+Her research interests include contemporary Māori art; Māori modernism; Māori women artists, 1930 to today; international First Nations art; Māori, international First Nations and non-western art in transnational contexts; and First Nations art curatorial praxis.

 Tamati-Quennell will also be co-curating Sharjah Biennial 16.